GuentherE/Inc-TikZ-in-Quarto/README.md

 which converts the TikZ code into a graphics format like png or svg.

-If you want to reveal parts of your drawing step by step during the presentation you have to create several versions of this graphics (preferable in svg to have scaling ability).
+If you want to reveal parts of your drawing step by step during the presentation you have to create several versions of this graphic (preferable in svg to have scaling ability).

 I hated this manual approach and I didn't want to modify my drawings.
 So I came up with this hack.